hplgit/odespy/README.md

 differential equations (ODEs).
 There is also some support for Differential Algebraic Equations (DAEs).

+You can pronounce Odespy by first saying the acronym *ODE*, for ordinary differential equations, in English (or in another language!) and then adding "spy" as in the English word *spy*.

 ### How do I install Odespy?

 Odespy requires Python version 2.7.
 The simplest procedure for installing Odespy is to use `pip`:

 ```